joshbegley/nyt-latest/previous.md

 `Also, Trump’s cryptic Iran comments fueled fears of a wider war.
 Here’s the latest at the end of Wednesday.`\
 https://nytimes.com/2025/06/18/briefing/scotus-transgender-care-trump-iran.html

-**Real Madrid 1 Al-Hilal 1: Alexander-Arnold's debut, Bounou's penalty heroics and a slow start for Alonso?**\
+**Real Madrid 1 Al-Hilal 1: Alexander-Arnold's debut, Bounou's penalty heroics and a slow start for Alonso**\
 `The 15-time European champions were outplayed by Al-Hilal at the Hard Rock Stadium but missed a late chance to win it from the penalty spot`\
 https://nytimes.com/athletic/6424777/2025/06/18/real-madrid-al-hilal-penalty-bounou-alonso-trent-analysis/